 When you ask that question instead, you begin to understand what value each photographer brings to you instead of just thinking about price.

-My fiancé, Hannah, and I have been wedding photographers for several years, and I teach marketing to others just like us so I've had the privilege of seeing hundreds of different types of photographers and how much their starting rates are for a typical wedding.
+I've been a wedding photographer for several years, and I teach marketing to other wedding photographers so I've had the privilege of seeing hundreds of different types of photographers and how much their starting rates are for a typical wedding.

 According to that and other research I've done, I've broken them down into six categories:

 - Photographers who are just starting out.
 Have not shot a wedding before and are looking to build their initial portfolio.
 They will likely not be able to make you feel confident in their ability to perform at a wedding or deliver high quality images.